Externalities, Firm-Specific Capital Investments, and the Legal Treatment of Fundamental Corporate Changes, 1989 Duke Law Journal 173 (1989)

 Date of Authorship for this Version

 Macey, Jonathan R., "Externalities, Firm-Specific Capital Investments, and the Legal Treatment of Fundamental Corporate Changes" (1989).
 Faculty Scholarship Series.
-Paper 1751.
+1751.